TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-architecture.rst

 Reliability
 """""""""""

 When a job worker thread reads a submission message from its assigned queue, it takes responsibility for seeing that job through to termination.
-After spawning the command thread as described above, job processing begins by creating a job record in the MySQL database with a PENDING status.
+After spawning the command thread as described above, job processing begins by creating a job record in the MySQL database with PENDING status.
 At this point, the job is externally visible and can be queried or cancelled.
-The worker thread then begins validating the job configuration; locating input file and executables; contacting the execution, storage and archiving systems; staging the inputs and executable package; monitoring the job as it executes on a remote system; cleaning up temporary files after remote execution completes; archives the output and logs; and putting the job in a terminal state.
+The worker thread then begins validating the job configuration; locating input file and executables; contacting the execution, storage and archiving systems; staging the inputs and executable package; monitoring the job as it executes on a remote system; cleaning up temporary files after remote execution completes; archives the job output and logs; and, finally, putting the job into a terminal state.

 A number of events can occur during job processing to delay or stop progress before the job completes.
 First and foremost, the job worker thread, the worker process, or the host running the worker could catastrophically fail.
 Such a failure could happen at any point during job processing and the requirement is that *job execution should pick up where it left off as soon as possible*.

 This requirement to not lose jobs is addressed in two ways.
 First, job state is recorded in the database so that any worker restarting the job will know where to begin.
 The goal here is to minimize the amount of duplicate work performed during restarts.
-Second, and most important, is that the job submission message is still resides in its submission queue during job processing.
+Second, and most important, is that the job submission message still reside in its submission queue during job processing.
 If the worker thread that read the message dies, RabbitMQ will automatically push the message to the next worker thread waiting on the queue.
-The queue broker guarantees the liveness of a job submission message until is it explicitly acknowledged by the worker responsible for it, and workers only acknowledge their messages when job processing terminates or is blocked.
+The queue broker guarantees the liveness of a job submission message until is it explicitly acknowledged by the worker responsible for it.
+Workers only acknowledge their messages when job processing terminates or is blocked.

 Another error mode is the failure of RabbitMQ itself.
 This is a systemic failure comparable to the loss of the MySQL database.
 The Jobs service's queues, topics, exchanges and messages are defined to be durable so that they can be recovered after a broker failure.